Lexus IS: 2003–2005

 In 2003 for the 2004 model year, the IS line received a minor facelift (designed by Hiroyuki Tada).
-On the exterior, was a redesigned 11-spoke wheel design, redesigned fog lamps, and smoked surrounding trim for the headlamps and taillamps.
+On the exterior, was a redesigned 11-spoke wheel design, new headlights with lenses and xenon lamps, redesigned fog lamps, and smoked surrounding trim for the headlamps and taillamps.
 On the interior, a 2-position memory function was added for the driver seat, a maintenance indicator lamp, automatic drive-away door locking system, a storage compartment on the dash (for models without the navigation system) and updated trim highlights.

 An official concept model, the MillenWorks-built Lexus IS 430 was unveiled at the SEMA Show in Las Vegas, Nevada, in 2003.
 The IS 430 prototype was an IS 300 fitted with a 4.3-litre V8 from the GS 430.
 Lexus dubbed the IS 430 a one-off with no plans for production.
 In Europe, Toyota Team Europe (TTE) installed a supercharged 4.3-litre V8 into an IS 300 bodyshell, the result was a 405 PS ECE sedan.